Skip to content

 export MY_ADDRESS=localhost

-export MYPORT=8080
+export MY_PORT=8080

 export MY_HTTPS=false